davidshimizu1/Edge-Compute-Thermal-Design/README.md

  # Thermally-Managed Edge Inference Module

-A custom active cooling solution for an NVIDIA Jetson Orin Nano Super, designed in SolidWorks, simulated in Flow Simulation, CNC machined, and validated against the stock cooler under sustained AI inference.
+A custom active cooling solution for an NVIDIA Jetson Orin Nano Super, designed in SolidWorks, simulated in Flow Simulation, CNC machined, and tested against the stock cooler under sustained AI inference.

 <img src="photos/main.png" width="700" alt="Assembled thermal module">

 ---

-## Result
+## Results

 Sustained ResNet-50 FP16 inference at the Orin's 25 W power mode, run for 18 minutes on the stock cooler and 30 minutes with each custom configuration to steady state: